mihai-ignat/connectedhomeip/examples/plug-app/nxp/k32w/k32w0/README.md

 ![K32W061 DK6](../../../../platform/nxp/k32w/k32w0/doc/images/k32w-dk6.jpg)

-The K32W061 lighting example application provides a working demonstration of a light bulb device, built using the Project CHIP codebase and the NXP K32W061 SDK.
+The K32W061 plug example application provides a working demonstration of a light bulb device, built using the Project CHIP codebase and the NXP K32W061 SDK.
 The example supports remote access (e.g.: using CHIP Tool from a mobile phone) and control of a light bulb over a low-power, 802.15.4 Thread network.
 It